In 1915, San Francisco held one of the most fantastic World's Fairs the country has ever seen—the Panama-Pacific International Exposition.

 The photos below are the original 1915 P.P.I.E. photos that were printed on heavy photo paper and would have been sold to fair-goers.

-original 100+-year-old photos from the Panama-Pacific International Exposition of 1915
+original 105+-year-old photos of statues, fountains, art, and exhibits from the Panama-Pacific International Exposition of 1915

 (more sculptures, art, exhibits of the 1915 PPIE)